orestbida/cookieconsent/docs/advanced/manage-scripts.md

 ```

 ::: warning Custom type
-You can set a custom script type via the `data-type` atttribute.
+You can set a custom script type via the `data-type` attribute.
 E.g. to set the `type="module"` attribute you must specify `data-type="module"`.

 ```html{6}
 <script